Deep learning for complex image data

 Learning from limited data

 Deep learning methods steadily improve as more training data becomes available.
-However, in practical applications like medical imaging or satellite photography, obtaining high-quality annotated data is a significant challenge.
+However, in practical applications like medical and satellite imaging, obtaining high-quality annotated data is a significant challenge.
 Annotations are important as they provide labels to guide the learning process, but they are often incomplete or inconsistent.
 Furthermore, the annotations have typically been made for purposes other than training machine learning models, which can make them less suitable for this purpose.

 In response to these challenges, our research explores innovative methods such as self-supervised learning, leveraging weak labels and domain adaptation.
 These strategies can help train our models effectively, even when handling suboptimal datasets.